What should I do if I’m moving abroad?

 If you’re claiming any benefits and planning to leave the UK, even if it’s just for a visit, you’ll also need to tell the relevant benefit offices – see Who to contact below for details.

-To find out about what might happen in the event of the UK's exit from the EU, visit gov.uk/guidance/advice-for-british-nationals-travelling-and-living-in-europe.
+The UK left the EU on 31 January 2020.
+How this will affect you will depend on any negotiations and agreements made during the transition period.
+To find out what might happen, visit gov.uk/guidance/advice-for-british-nationals-travelling-and-living-in-europe.
 You can also find advice about specific countries and sign up for email alerts on gov.uk/uk-nationals-living-eu.

 Will I be able to claim benefits when I’m abroad?